Denise O'Sullivan: North Carolina Courage (2017–present)

 In November 2019, O'Sullivan signed a multi-year contract with the Courage.
 Head coach Riley said, "She is one of the first names on the team sheet every week.
 She is a massive influencer in the way we play.
 She has a genius soccer IQ that makes her a brilliant reader and manipulator of the game.
 She is a tremendous footballer and passer of the ball and she breaks up the opponent's playmaking ability with an intuitive reading of the game."
+However, she made only five appearances for the Courage in the pandemic-shortened 2020 season before going on loan to Brighton.
+O'Sullivan made 23 appearances with 23 starts in the 2021 season, helping the Courage finish in sixth place.